-Research shows that students are more likely to be motivated and resilient if they have adaptive academic mindsets.
-Students with adaptive academic mindsets think about school and about their own abilities in fundamentally different ways from disengaged students: They understand why school is important; they trust their teachers and peers; and they understand that they can grow their abilities by working hard and by trying new strategies when they get stuck.
+Research shows that students are more likely to be motivated and resilient if they have adaptive learning mindsets.
+Students with adaptive learning mindsets think about school and about their own abilities in fundamentally different ways from disengaged students: They understand why school is important; they trust their teachers and peers; and they understand that they can grow their abilities by working hard and by trying new strategies when they get stuck.
 Students who don't understand these things don't try as hard and give up quickly.

 PERTS draws on decades of scientific research to develop activities that can help students discover new ways to think about school and about their own abilities.
 In the process, students can become more passionate, more resilient learners.

 Lay theory interventions raised first-year full-time college enrollment among students from socially and economically disadvantaged backgrounds exiting a high-performing charter high school network or entering a public flagship university (experiments 1 and 2) and, at a selective private university, raised disadvantaged students’ cumulative first-year grade point average (experiment 3).

 Yeager, D. S.*, Walton, G. M.*, Brady, S. T., Akcinar, E. N., Paunesku, D., Keane, L., Kamentz, D., Ritter, G., Duckworth, A. L., Urstein, R., Gomez E., Markus, H. R. Cohen, G. L., & Dweck, C. S. (2016).
 Proceedings of the National Academy of Sciences of the United States of America.* The first two authors contributed equally to this work.